terai-labs/terai/README.md

-# Tsmu
+# koi18n

-A modern localization framework for JS
+A modern localization framework for JavaScript